 Soft coatings removal, while mandatory, is a potentially miserable, time-consuming, and costly undertaking The reaction of Dan Moylan, port engineer in charge of maintenance and repairs for shipping vessel fleet operator Sea-Land based in Long Beach, is described by Michael Nahm.

 "He didn't even think I'd show up."
-Descending into the Sea- Land Discovery's forepeak ballast tanks and successfully removing soft coatings so that the steel condition could be inspected and repaired was the biggest challenge of Nahm's new career as owner of RUSTECO LLC, manufacturer of GreaseMaster.
+Descending into the Sea- Land Discovery's forepeak ballast tanks and successfully removing soft coatings so that the steel condition could be inspected and repaired was the biggest challenge of Nahm's new career as owner of RUSTECO, manufacturer of GreaseMaster.

 "Stopping a vessel during its operation in port costs a lot of money.
 This is the reason why the world is looking for solutions to remove the grease (soft coatings) and install a (new) hard coating," Kok concludes.